Scór

 Scór ([sˠkoːɾˠ], meaning "Score") is a division of the Gaelic Athletic Association charged with promotion of cultural activities, and the name of a series of annual competitions in such activities.

 Rule 4 of the GAA's official guide reads:

 "The Association shall actively support the Irish language, traditional Irish dancing, music, song, and other aspects of Irish culture.
 It shall foster an awareness and love of the national ideals in the people of Ireland, and assist in promoting a community spirit through its clubs."

-The group was formally founded by Derry Gowen in Fermoy in 1969, and is promoted through various GAA clubs throughout Ireland (as well as some clubs outside Ireland).
+The group was formally founded by Derry Gowen and Anthony Williamson in Fermoy, in 1969, and is promoted through various GAA clubs throughout Ireland (as well as some clubs outside Ireland).
+Their events are broadcast on TG4.

 Structure

 Scór is a GAA competition that combines all the colour and rivalry of Gaelic Games with the social/fun element of Ireland's traditional past-times.
 The competition was established by the GAA in 1969 with the aim of promoting Ireland's traditional pastimes and culture while offering club members the chance to meet up, have fun and represent their club during the winter months while Football and Hurling had ceased.

 There are eight events/disciplines in Scór that cover all aspects of Irish culture: